Meyaal/tea-house/README.md

 #### Online Presence & Branding

 Develop a visually appealing and user-friendly website.
 Optimize the website for search engines (SEO) to increase organic traffic.
-Create and maintain social media profiles to engage with customers and promote products.
+Create and maintain social media profiles as a facebook page to engage with customers and promote products.

 #### Advertising & Promotion